gmmorris/gmmorris.github.io/_posts/2018-08-11-pairing-checklist.md

 In case you're unfamiliar with Pair Programming, I'll explain that the idea behind the practice is that it represents the extreme form of performing a Code Review.
 Instead of creating an asynchronous process in which a developer submits a piece of code she has written to review by a second developer, we pair the two developer together and ask them to write this code together.

 Pairing is not a mentoring session or a division where one person is coding and the other is watching.
-Pairing is a collaborative process where both sides take part in a dialogue about the design, implementation and integration of a piece of code <i class="fas fa-asterisk"></i>.
+Pairing is a collaborative process where both sides take part in a dialogue about the design, implementation and integration of <a href="#footnote">a piece of code<i class="fas fa-asterisk"></i></a>.

 As I've mentioned in past posts, research has shown us that the  _trust_ is a key ingredient to fostering effective collaboration in a team.
 From this, I believe, we can infer that when your coding process is a collaborative one, _trust_ plays a decisive role in whether you coding process is successful.
 In fact, we could further infer than it does so to a higher degree than it would in an environment where collaboration is a less defining aspect of the practice of coding.

-<small class="footnote"><i class="fas fa-asterisk"></i> In fact, we're not necessarily discussing code, but that distinction is better left for a broader post on the topic of Pair Programming</small>

 <small>This post is part of the series [The secret sauce to an effective team]({% post_url 2018-07-28-the-secret-sauce-to-an-effective-team %}) which describes the steps taken within my team at Unruly in order to facilitate the fostering of _psychological safety_ amongst members of the team.</small>